Frank Levy

 Who I am

 I am an economist, retired from teaching and department meetings but not research.
-I am currently a Faculty Affiliate in the Strategy Group of the Fuqua School of Business, Duke University where I am working on computers' impacts on jobs, living standards and politics.
+I am currently a Visitor in the Strategy Group of the Fuqua School of Business, Duke University where I work on AI's impacts on jobs, living standards and politics.

-l am married to Katherine Swartz, an economist recently retired from the Harvard School of Public Health, who works on issues of long-term care.
-We have two children Dave (and his wife Kelly) and Marin, and we have four outstanding grandchildren: Andrew (ten years old as of March, 2023), Ben (nine years old), Emma (eight years old) and Sam (seven years old).
+l am married to Katherine Swartz, an economist recently retired from the Harvard School of Public Health, who works on issues of aging.
+We have two children Dave (and his wife Kelly) and Marin, and we have four outstanding grandchildren: Andrew (eleven years old as of August 2024), Ben (almost eleven years old), Emma (nine years old) and Sam (eight years old).
 Before coming to MIT in 1992, I taught for ten years at Cal-Berkeley and eleven years at the University of Maryland at College Park and worked for four years at the Urban Institute in Washington DC.
 Kathy and I now live most of the year in Durham, NC.

 Recent and Current Projects

-My research focuses on- how artificial intelligence, trade, institutions and politics shape specific labor markets.
-Recent work began with interviews and data to understand how technology might effect the Triad Region of North Carolina (Greensboro, High Point and Winston-Salem) and how the impacts compare to the impacts of trade-related job losses of twenty years ago.
+After moving to North Carolina, my work began with interviews and data to understand how technology was affecting the Triad Region of North Carolina (Greensboro, High Point and Winston-Salem).
 A 2020 paper growing out of this work is Warehousing, Trucking and Technology: The Future of Work in Logistics (with Arshia Mehta), part of MIT's Work of the Future initiative.
 A related paper "Computers and Populism", (Oxford Economic Review, June 2018) projects the near-term, U.S. impacts of technologies including autonomous trucking, automated customer service responses and industrial robotics.
-A paper, co-authored with Dana Remus. examines the proposition that much of lawyers' work will soon be automated.
+An earlier paper, co-authored with Dana Remus. examines the proposition that much of lawyers' work will soon be automated.
 The paper is available on SSRN at this link - "Can Robots be Lawyers?: Computers, Lawyers and the Practice of Law" - and was published in Georgetown Journal of Legal Ethics in September, 2017.
-Other recent work includes a four part history of how U.S. radiologists are reimbursed ( with Dr. Max Rosen of UMass Memorial Hospital/Medical School) published in the Journal of the American College of Radiology , June - September 2020.
+Other recent work includes a four part history of how U.S. radiologists are reimbursed (with Dr. Max Rosen of UMass Memorial Hospital/Medical School) published in the Journal of the American College of Radiology , June - September 2020.